jcarter211/stock-analysis/README.md

   * Advantages
     * This dataset benefited from both of the advantages listed above.
 The execution ran more smoothly and can be used to analyze a larger amount of stocks.
 Steve will be able to apply this code when gaining new clients and for his parents.
   * Disadvantages
     * I would say that the two disadvantages listed above also applied to this dataset.
-It was diddifult thinking through how to refactor the code, and it took me a good amount of time to implement the changes needed.
+It was diddifult thinking through how to refactor the code, and it took time to implement the changes needed.
 I had to go through trial and error to make sure I used to correct steps and coding statements.